Adversarial Examples in the Physical World: A Survey: Classify Physical Adversarial Examples

 \subsubsection{The Natural Physical Adversarial Attacks}

 Physical attacks tend to ignore the modification magnitude of adversarial patch/camouflage for better attack performance.
 However, a conspicuous perturbation would alert the potential victim and cause the attack to fail.
 Therefore, research has focused on constructing inconspicuous perturbations in the real world to perform natural physical adversarial attacks, as shown in Fig.~\ref{fig:natural_examples}.
-The main techniques used can be categorized as optimization-based methods and generative model-based methods.
-For clarity, we explicitly refer to optimization-based methods as optimizing for individual adversarial examples, and generative model-based methods as optimizing within the latent space of the data-driven generative models.
+The main techniques used can be categorized as optimization-oriented methods and generative model-oriented methods.
+For clarity, we explicitly refer to optimization-oriented methods as optimizing for individual adversarial examples, and generative model-oriented methods as optimizing within the latent space of the data-driven generative models.

-\ding{182} \textbf{Optimized-based methods.} The mainstream research on optimization-based methods for natural attacks has focused on how to define naturalness metrics for optimization that are practically meaningful, such as defining the metrics for optimizing invisibility, insignificance, and semantic naturalness.
+\ding{182} \textbf{Optimized-oriented methods.} The mainstream research on optimization-oriented methods for natural attacks has focused on how to define naturalness metrics for optimization that are practically meaningful, such as defining the metrics for optimizing invisibility, insignificance, and semantic naturalness.

 Initially, researchers attempted to make adversarial patches look like a particular benign patch to expose the security problems of deep learning models.
-A classical method applies the total-variation optimization objective mentioned in the previous sections, which improves the naturalness of the adversarial example in addition to improving the printability.
 Duan \etal~propose AdvCam~\cite{duan2020adversarial} that minimizes (1) the style distance $\mathcal{L}_s$ between the patch and the referenced image, (2) the content distance $\mathcal{L}_c$ between the patch and the background and (3) maximizes the smoothness loss defined by the total-variation loss $\mathcal{L}_{tv}$ in Eq.~\eqref{equ:tv-loss}.
 The naturalness loss can be formalized as: